nkabbara/nkabbara.github.io/docs/notes-on-meditation.md

 One way to experiment with that is to meditate in a traditional fashion: focus yoru attention on your breath, and as you get distracted, bring your attention back to the breath.
-Once you have some stability in keeping your attention at your there, turn your it back to see who is the meditator.
+Once you have some stability in keeping your attention there, turn your your attention back to see who is meditation.
+Try to find the meditator.

-When you attempt this, your mind might react in many different ways.
-One common reaction is your mind visualizes you, as you usually perceive yourself, turning back to look back at you.
-After the turn is over, things get confused and you're back to paying attention to the breath.
-Another common reaction that usually happens after you've become aware of the first one is your mind skips that visual turn and looks at nothing.
-Your minds eye stars at blankness.
+One common reaction to this is your mind visualizes you, as you usually perceive yourself [1], turning back to look back at you.
+Right before the turn is over, things get confused.
+How can _you_ turn back to look back at _you_?

+Another possible reaction that usually happens after you've become aware of the first one is your mind skips that visual turn.
+It realizes that there's no need to imaging a turn, since there's really nothing turning.
+So it looks back instantly and usually lands at nothing.
+Just blankness.

+The first reaction has an essential insight: imaging _you_ turning back to see _you_ plants the seed of realizing that how you think of _you_ might be flawd.
+How can I look back to see I. Did I make copies of me to do this?

-This happens becuase after you've understood the implications of the first reaction: that you, your identity and how you imaging yourself as an entitity is a visualisation of the mind.
-It's just a construct like the imagined turning back to look at you looking back at you.
+The second reaction, staring at blankness, brings us closer to home.
+It helps us realize that you, your identity and how you imaging yourself as an entitity is a visualisation of the mind.
+It's just a construct like the imagined you turning back to look back at you [2].
 The blankness is a recognition that there's nothing there to find.
 There is no meditator to find.
-There is nothing.
+There is no _you_ there as you've though about how _you_ is.

 So what?

-It's up to you to come up with what you'd like to do with this discovery. **One thing is for sure, you are not you.**
+It's up to you to come up with what you'd like to do with this discovery.

+One actionable thing you can do with it is reconstruct your imagined _you_ in different ways to better match the world.
+Since now you know that your mind built this _you_ and it has parts that don't seem congruent withhow things really are, you may start working on taking them out and replacing them with parts that fit.
+The "re-imagine yourself" cliche is more real than we thought.

 ## Changing Your Center